Incentivizing Collaboration for Detection of Credential Database Breaches: Inter-Organization Model

 \subsection{Risk}

-The allocations received from another site \siteAlt (in its bids) are valuable to site \site, since they provide an opportunity to deploy that many monitoring requests to \siteAlt.
-But not all allocations from different peers equally enhance \site's ability to detect its own breach.
-For example, if \site and \siteAlt share no users and the attacker knows this---and we will presume it does (see \cref{sec:attacker:model})---then allocations from \siteAlt are not useful to \site; in this case the attacker will never stuff sweetwords stolen from \site at \siteAlt, as it provides no help in harvesting accounts at \site.
-Thus, the risk a site incurs from its peers is intimately tied to the specific mechanics of credential stuffing.
+The allocations received from another site \siteAlt are valuable to site \site, since they provide an opportunity to deploy that many monitoring requests to \siteAlt.
+But not all peer allocations equally enhance \site's ability to detect its own breach.
+For example, if \site and \siteAlt share no users, then allocations from \siteAlt are not useful to \site; the attacker will never stuff sweetwords stolen from \site at \siteAlt, as they provide no help in harvesting accounts at \site.
+Thus, the extent to which peer allocations reduce \site's risk depends entirely on the mechanics of credential stuffing, which hinge on user overlap and password reuse.